TheThingsNetwork/docs/_content/applications/java/quick-start.md

 > This guide assumes the sketch and payload functions of [The Things Uno / Quick Start](../../devices/uno/quick-start.md), but can be easily applied to any other.

-The full script that we will build is also included as [example](https://github.com/TheThingsNetwork/java-app-sdk/blob/2.0.0/samples/mqtt/src/main/java/org/thethingsnetwork/samples/mqtt/App.java) in the Java library.
+The full script that we will build is also included as [example](https://github.com/TheThingsNetwork/java-app-sdk/blob/2.0.0/samples/mqtt/src/main/java/org/thethingsnetwork/samples/mqtt/App.java) in the Java SDK.

 ## Setup
 Let's install Java, create a Java project and require the TTN Client.